 As benefit costs climb, more banks and corporations look to institutional life insurance as a sound solution.
 By making good choices, BOLI/COLI can be a resourceful and tax-efficient way to finance benefit program costs.

 MassMutual has been a leader in these markets for decades, helping financial institutions and businesses to diversify their approach to protection, benefit funding and risk management.
-Recently, we introduced a new COLI solution (ElectrumSM) for small and medium-sized employers to insure their highly compensated employees and help fund non-qualified deferred compensation plans.
+Recently, we introduced a new COLI solution (ElectrumSM) for small and medium-sized employers to insure their key employees and help fund non-qualified deferred compensation plans.
 Our leadership in the institutional insurance markets directly reflects our financial strength, expertise, and market commitment.